 Note here that I use Instant Yeast in my bread recipes.
 You don’t have to proof instant yeast in warm water.
 Simply add it to your other ingredients and mix together.
 I have never had problems using instant yeast.
 And I can buy it in a bulk container so it’s less expensive.

-At this point, you can continue to knead it with your mixer and kneading hook.
+At this point, you may continue to knead it with your mixer and kneading hook.
 Or you can strengthen your arm muscles and knead by hand on a floured surface until the dough is smooth and elastic, about 6-8 minutes.
 Place the dough in a greased bowl and allow to rise until double, about an hour.

 When the dough has doubled, gently punch it down and divide it into thirds.
 Roll each into an 18″ rope.
 Place all three on a baking sheet lined with parchment paper or a silicone baking mat.
-Braid ropes together (just like you would your hair, with one outer piece crossing over the top of the middle).

 Pinch ends together to seal and fold under.
 Cover and let rise until doubled, about 30-40 minutes.
+Preheat oven to 350°F.

+Allow bread to cool before slicing.
 Serve Braided Squash Bread warm with butter.
 This recipe won a purple ribbon for one of our daughters at the County Fair.
 I hope you’ll enjoy it, too!

 Braided Squash Bread